nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 1. Timetable Mode
 2. Notebook Mode

-The following sections will explain more about the different commands that can be used in anywhere, and commands specific to [Timetable Mode](#34-timetable-mode) and [Notebook Mode](#35-notebook-mode).
+The following sections will explain more about the different commands that can be used anywhere, and commands specific to [Timetable Mode](#34-timetable-mode) and [Notebook Mode](#35-notebook-mode).

 <!-- @@author neilbaner-->